basemprince/pogo-pvp-assistant/README.md

 * Fix switch cool down bug when opponent pokemon faints
 * Try a non CV/dummy energy counter based on time elapsed (fast move energy gain/ cooldown, and the charge moves energy requiremnt)
 * Calculate percent of health cost inflected by each charge move on both Pokémon
-* Add drop down menu for pokemon with multiple forms
+* <del> Add drop down menu for pokemon with multiple forms
-* Add drop down menu for modifying the fast move. a third charge move drop down for the rest of the available charge moves (with counts based on fast move)
+* <del> Add drop down menu for modifying the fast move, that would update the charge move counts accordingly

 # Installation
 NOTE: Only works for Android devices.
 Connect your phone to your computer and allow for USB Debugging in your Developer Settings: